Protect Your Hammer Union Threads

 The figure number indicates the size and rated pressure of the union.
 The 1502 figure can withstand operating pressures of up to 15000psi on a two-inch pipe.
 Male hammer union threads connect to the wing nut (female) subparts.
 Then, operators hammer securely with a sledgehammer to create the seal.
 It remains a popular connection type in the drilling industry but does not fall under any specific API standard for size or interoperability.

-API is currently conducting research and investigating the standardization of hammer unions due to a number of safety concerns raised.
-Incidents, where the connections have failed, are widely reported, and addressing these issues is now an industry priority.
+API is currently conducting research and investigating hammer union standardization due to several safety concerns raised.
+Incidents where the connections have failed are widely reported, and addressing these issues is now an industry priority.

 API Recommended Procedure

-Due to historical designs of the components, some different figures are miss-matched in error during installation.
-To reduce the risk to staff and environments, API issued a Recommended Procedure (RP) that address the incorrect make-up of hammer unions.
+Due to the historical designs of the components, some different figures are mismatched in error during installation.
+To reduce the risk to staff and environments, API issued a Recommended Procedure (RP) that addresses the incorrect make-up of hammer unions.

 Miss-Matched Unions